open-quantum-safe/liboqs/README.md

 There are also a variety of test programs built under the `tests` directory:

-- `test_kem`: Simple test harness for all enabled key encapsulation mechanisms
+- `test_kem`: Simple test harness for key encapsulation mechanisms
-- `test_sig`: Simple test harness for all enabled key signature schemes
+- `test_sig`: Simple test harness for key signature schemes
-- `kat_kem`: Program that generates known answer test (KAT) values for all enabled key encapsulation mechanisms using the same mechanism as the NIST submission requirements, for checking against submitted KAT values using `tests/test_kat.py`
+- `kat_kem`: Program that generates known answer test (KAT) values for key encapsulation mechanisms using the same procedure as the NIST submission requirements, for checking against submitted KAT values using `tests/test_kat.py`
 - `speed_kem`: Benchmarking program for key encapsulation mechanisms; see `./speed_kem --help` for usage instructions
 - `speed_sig`: Benchmarking program for signature mechanisms; see `./speed_sig --help` for usage instructions
 - `example_kem`: Minimal runnable example showing the usage of the KEM API
 - `example_sig`: Minimal runnable example showing the usage of the signature API
 - `test_aes`, `test_sha3`: Simple test harnesses for crypto sub-components

-A range of tests can be run using
+A range of tests (including all `test_*` and `kat_*` programs above) can be run using

 	python3 -m pytest